 We lack of measures of service demand for the allied health workforce

-Lack of any data for smaller professions or Indigenous status
+Lack of any data for smaller professions or First Nations status

-- Professions that were not included in the NRAS lacked workforce data on Indigenous status.
-Those professions that did capture indigeneity had very low rates of Aboriginal and Torres Strait Islander members.
+Professions that were not included in the NRAS lacked workforce data on First Nations status.
+Those professions that did capture First Nations status had very low rates of Aboriginal and/or Torres Strait Islander members.
 There was limited evidence that the peak professional associations were proactively addressing this issue.
 This finding suggests that this is a significant workforce priority for attention.